samjain233/tabify/README.md

 - **Mongoose**: Elegant MongoDB object modeling for Node.js, facilitating interaction with the database.

 ## Installation
-To install Tabify, follow these steps:
+To install Tabify, follow these steps:-
 1. Clone the repository from GitHub.
 2. Install dependencies using npm.
 3. Configure the extension settings as per your requirements.